brynne8/mariadb-documentation/mariadb-administration/server-monitoring-logs/general-query-log/README.md

 ### Writing the General Query Log to a Table

-The general query log can either be written to the <a undefined>general_log</a> table in the [mysql](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/) database by setting the <a undefined>log_output</a> system variable to `TABLE`.
+The general query log can either be written to the [general_log](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/mysqlgeneral_log-table/) table in the [mysql](/sql-statements-structure/sql-statements/administrative-sql-statements/system-tables/the-mysql-database-tables/) database by setting the <a undefined>log_output</a> system variable to `TABLE`.
 It can be changed dynamically with <a undefined>SET GLOBAL</a>.
 For example:

 ```sql
 SET GLOBAL log_output='TABLE';